webMath/algesurf/ray-marching/readme.md

 -->

+* Displaying math equations in 3D is a great way to make math more accessible to more people, but rendeing equations with speed, precision and beauty is difficult.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+[Ray Marching]( https://en.wikipedia.org/wiki/Volume_ray_casting ) is fast, easy and cool.
+As [Íñgo Quílez said]( http://www.iquilezles.org/www/articles/terrainmarching/terrainmarching.htm ): "So I chose to do a "raymarcher" to create some pictures cause it's a really simple technique...
+That's in fact the beauty of the technique - an increibly simple code that produces interesting images.
+It's perfect for small size demos..."

 ### Vision